-The Lufthansa Group has participated in three strategically and commercially important joint ventures: the A++ transatlantic joint venture with United Airlines and Air Canada, the J+ bilateral Europe/Japan joint venture with All Nippon Airways (ANA) and the commercial Europe - Southeast Asia and Southwest Pacific with Singapore Airlines.
+The Lufthansa Group has participated in four strategically and commercially important joint ventures: the A++ transatlantic joint venture with United Airlines and Air Canada, the J+ bilateral Europe/Japan joint venture with All Nippon Airways (ANA), the commercial Europe - Southeast Asia and Southwest Pacific with Singapore Airlines and the Europe-China joint venture with Air China.

 The A++ transatlantic joint venture

 The A++ multilateral, transatlantic joint venture exists between Lufthansa – together with Austrian Airlines, SWISS and Brussels Airlines – Air Canada and the new United Airlines (UA with CO).
 A++ emerged from previous bilateral joint ventures between Lufthansa and United Airlines and Air Canada, respectively.
 It covers all of the airlines’ North Atlantic routes and associated connecting flights.
 A++ offers customers a choice of nearly 10000 flights daily to 570 destinations in Europe and North America (USA, Canada).

 The J+ Europe/Japan joint venture